2sty/ToDoList/README.md

 Functionality:
 - you can simply add new task using "+" sign,
 - you can delete done task using checkbox,
+- you cad add new list simply using input at the bottom of the site,
 - creating custom list using express routing - add "/" + nameofyourlist to link, eg. https://todolist-2sty.herokuapp.com/newlist,